instaloader/instaloader/docs/basic-usage.rst

 What to Download
 ^^^^^^^^^^^^^^^^

+.. targets-start

 Instaloader supports the following targets:

 - ``profile``
    Public profile, or private profile with :option:`--login`.

+   If an already-downloaded profile has been renamed, Instaloader automatically finds it by its unique ID and renames the folder accordingly.

-For each profile you download, :option:`--stories` instructs Instaloader to also **download the user's stories**.
+   Besides the profile's posts, its current profile picture is downloaded.
+For each profile you download, :option:`--stories` instructs Instaloader to also **download the user's stories**, and :option:`--tagged` to **download posts where the user is tagged**.

 - ``"#hashtag"``
    Posts with a certain **hashtag** (the quotes are usually necessary),